Learn About Cold-Hardy Palm Trees

 Best Cold-Hardy Palm Trees

-Palm trees are often associated with tropical climates, but there are several varieties that can withstand colder temperatures.
+Palm trees are often associated with tropical climates, but several varieties can withstand colder temperatures.
 In this blog, we’ll dive into what makes a palm tree cold-hardy, some of the best cold-hardy varieties, and how to care for them to ensure they thrive year-round.

 What Does Cold-Hardy Mean?